 At conferences, she tried to direct a number of questions to other activists, with her and Ms. Neubauer remaining silent, and it was noted by the media.
 [Source: Yahoo, AP and The Guardian.]

-But these comments are ineffectual as they are dwarfed by the sheer volume of media appearances that she partakes in.
+But these comments are ineffectual as they are dwarfed by the sheer volume of media appearances that Ms. Thunberg partakes in.

-Her comments have appeared to largely have been unsuccessful, and ultimately inadequate overall, as they are not a replacement for systemic changes to ensure that the movement's participants have fair and equitable access to media representation, in particular, as well as access to important decision-making.
+Her comments have appeared to largely have been unsuccessful, inadequate and ultimately useless overall, as they are not a replacement for systemic changes to ensure that the movement's participants have fair and equitable access to media representation, in particular, as well as access to important decision-making.

-In addition to that, her own comments are contradicted by other statements that she makes, such as "I must use these channels", and it can be argued that she makes heavy use of it.
+In addition to that, Ms. Thunberg's own comments, brushing aside the media attention, are contradicted by other statements that she makes, such as "I must use these channels", and it can be argued that she makes heavy use of it.

 So of course, as I've gotten a bigger platform that also comes with a bigger responsibility.
 I must use these channels, or whatever you would call them, to educate, to spread awareness.
 Source: National Geographic